Museums of nature

 Kostelní 44, 170 00 Praha 7

-The National Museum of Agriculture was founded in 1918, however its oldest department has been operated since 1842, so it might be the earliest museum of forestry and hunting ever.
-Forestry, game-keeping or hunting, fishing, farming, food processing industry, gastronomy and other are presented through dynamic expositions as branches that are essential for existence of both an individual and the civilization.
-A visitor is given opportunity to realize importance of agriculture as one of the most significant know-how the humankind has developed, and which existentially interlinks our future.
+The National Museum of Agriculture was founded in 1918, however, its oldest department has been working since 1842, so it might be the oldest museum of forestry and hunting ever.
+Forestry, game-keeping or hunting, fishing, farming, food processing industry, gastronomy and other branches are presented through dynamic expositions as ones that are essential for existence of both an individual and the civilization.
+A visitor is given opportunity to realise the importance of agriculture as one of the most significant know-how the humankind has developed, and which existentially interlinks our future.

 Mendel Museum of Masaryk University